Charlton Triangle Homes is run by a board of management consisting of ten volunteers.

 Four of our board members are residents – three are tenants and one is a leaseholder.
 The Tenant Board members are selected from a pool of people who have successfully completed our Community Leadership Course and have been interviewed by existing Board members.
-Another four members are appointed by the Royal Borough of Greenwich and are usually Councillors, and four are nominated by our parent company, Peabody.
+Another two members are appointed by the Royal Borough of Greenwich and are usually Councillors, and four are nominated by our parent company, Peabody.

 The Board normally meets five times annually and holds an annual general meeting in September each year.